 Together with Marie Sellars, Lorna covers Bristol and the counties of Berkshire, Oxfordshire, Cornwall, Devon, Dorset, Herefordshire, Gloucestershire, Hampshire, Somerset, Wiltshire, Warwickshire and Worcestershire.

-Project Manager, Learning & Participation
+Project Manager, Learning and Participation

 Heritage Learning Officer, West